NoriSte/ui-testing-best-practices/README.md

 Thank you to all our collaborators! 🙏

 Our collaborators are members who are contributing to the repository on a reguar basis, through suggesting new best practices, triaging issues, reviewing pull requests and more.
-If you are interested in helping us guide thousands of people to craft better Node.js applications, please read our [contributor guidelines](/.operations/CONTRIBUTING.md) 🎉
+If you are interested in helping us guide thousands of people to craft better UI tests, please read our [contributor guidelines](/.operations/CONTRIBUTING.md) 🎉

 <br/>